Philadelphia Police Shot And Killed A Black Man Who Officials Say Was Carrying A Knife

 -

-Alex Campbell is the UK investigations editor for BuzzFeed News and is based in London.
+Alex Campbell is the London Bureau Chief for BuzzFeed News and is a deputy investigations editor.
 His secure PGP fingerprint is C99D 2577 74B1 8DF0 6E90 3CD7 DFF4 C0F2 2492

 Contact Alex Campbell at alex.campbell@buzzfeed.com.